-Let’s explore the concept of a wellness wheel: a visual model for the various parts of your life, all of which, ultimately, are interconnected.
-You may have encountered a wellness wheel while reading about your health, happiness, and work-life balance, in which case you’ll know that there are a number of different published models.
-Here’s a seven-part wheel I happen to really like, which balances seven key aspects of your daily living.
-For the purpose of this article, I’m going to use this particular wheel as my guide, but there may be one that speaks to you and your personal needs more directly.
+Let’s explore the concept of the wellness wheel: a visual model for the various parts of your life, all of which, ultimately, are interconnected.
+You may have encountered a wellness wheel while reading about your health, happiness, and work-life balance.
+Subsequently, you’ll know that there are a number of different published models.
+We created a seven-part wellness wheel, which balances seven key aspects of your daily living.
+For the purpose of this article, I’m going to use this particular wheel as my guide.
+Note, however, that there may be a different one that speaks to you and your personal needs more directly.

 The wellness wheel I’ve chosen to highlight includes seven dimensions: emotional, intellectual, physical, social, environmental, financial, and spiritual.
 What do each of these mean to me (and to you)?
 Let’s explore them in a little more detail:

 - Emotional Wellness

 - Environmental Wellness

 - Spiritual Wellness

 - What’s your emotional health like these days?